5240C Wm. Sewell Social Science

 Admission to the Graduate Program in Cultural Anthropology is determined according to the rules and regulations of the Graduate School and by the Cultural Anthropology Faculty.
 Prospective students should apply for admission to the Graduate School Admissions Office in Madison and the Anthropology Department by December 1st.

-Cultural Anthropology Faculty: Bowie, George, Kenoyer, Lepowsky, Narayan, Nesper, Ohnuki-Tierney, Wendland, Zhou
+Cultural Anthropology Faculty: Camal, George, Kenoyer, Lepowsky, Nesper, Ohnuki-Tierney, Wendland, Zhou